 In 2008 our main Look North news presenter, Carol Malia, went on maternity leave and a national advert went out for the post.
 I thought ‘I’ve done sport for around twenty years now – I might just give it a go’.
 I was in my comfort zone, and thought I should try something different.

-I had being doing sport on Look North five years so knew I wouldn’t be a new face to viewers.
-My boss said ‘You didn’t give the best but we’ll take a chance!’
-So I started on news, and when Carol came back I filled in on some days.
+So, I started on news, and when Carol came back, I filled in on some days.
 Now she does three days a week hosting Look North and I do two, plus two days of sport.

 There is a high degree of flexibility because of the way the industry has changed.
 Initially it would take five people to put a story on telly.
 When I started there was a cameraman, sound engineer, reporter, video editor and another sound engineer for recording a voice over.